philmph/Terraform-Data-Type-Training/README.md

 # Terraform Data Types Training

+**_Stopped development of this side project.
+Will likely continue when I feel like it some time in the future._**

 This repo simply showcases some data type handling with inline comment blocks.

 I am trying to keep this as structured and easy to follow through as possible.
 However, I found it to be very difficult to do so.
 For all folders contains a `main.tf` file the following applies: